top of page

 Investment

-The out-of-pocket investment for my birth doula package is $1,900, with payment plans available.
+The out-of-pocket investment for my birth doula package is $1,900.
+Payment plans are available!

 Additional Offerings